maria-silvia/chat-on-rails/DEV_NOTES.md

 >  When target="_top", navigate the window.

 *Not sure how it works
-Maybe because there is no matching frame clicking the link makes a full reload of the page.
-While with `_top` frame is setted to target the whole page, so whole page is replaced...*
+Maybe because there is no matching frame clicking the link makes link behave like a normal link, fully reloading of the page.
+While with `_top` frame is setted to target the whole page, so whole page is replaced...
+Ends up being like Turbo Drive than?*

-### Framing the messages (lazy load frame)
+### Framing the messages (eager load frame)
-Just like it was done for Room editing, create a own context for the message creation:
+Just like before, create a own context for the message creation by wrapping HTML with turbo_frame_tag but **now with src attribute**:

 - Replace link_to for a turbo_frame_tag for the New Message button
 ```ruby
 <%= turbo_frame_tag "new_message", src: new_room_message_path(@room), target: "_top" %>
 ```
 - Wrap the new message form with turbo_frame_tag `<%= turbo_frame_tag "new_message" do %>`

-This makes the new message form render directly into the room's show page.
+-> This makes the new message form render directly into the room's show page.
+No link that redirects for a create page.
+Now looks like a real chat
+-> Now when sending message the request are:
+    a) POST rooms/ID/messages
+    b) GET rooms/ID
+    c) GET rooms/ID/messages/new (load the form again)

+-> The same request as before but now

-Why???its not excalcty like before? why not just render the form??
+#### Why not just render the form?
-______
-- note differences between the fisrt frame we did and this last one ???
+1. The create form requires code from the action `new()` to be runned before:
+      `@message = @room.messages.new`
+    And render method only *renders* the html, dont pass through controller
+2. there is no partial messages/_form, there is a new.html.erb and `render` is to be used with partials

 ##### tips/obs
 > - matching id is important
 > - inspect Network tab to check behaviour
 > - inspect html on devtool tab to check behaviour

+______

 ## 5. turbo streams
 html and crud like actions